barneyb/johann/README.md

 A complete solution for Not Quite Lisp is found in `not_quite_lisp.jn`.
 Note that this doesn't meet the goal stated above, as the _compiler_ is not yet written in Johann.
 To build and run it: `make not_quite_lisp`

 Functions are defined with the `fn` keyword.
 Use `return` to return a value.
 The entry point for a program is always a function named `main`, which returns an exit code.
-Unlike C, if you let control fall off the end, you get whatever is left in `X0`; probably not what you want.
-The return type after the "arrow" is ignored.
+If you let control fall off the end, you get `0`, just like C. The return type after the "arrow" is ignored.
 There is no way to receive arguments.

     fn main() -> int {
         return 0;